relativty/Relativty/README.md

 And then assuming your `Relativty_Driver/Relativty` driver folder is located at `C:/code/Relativty_Driver/Relativty`, run `vrpathreg adddriver C:/code/Relativty_Driver/Relativty`

 Relativty Driver is now installed.
 You can uninstall it any time by running:
-`Vrpathreg removedriver C:/code/Relativty_Driver/Relativty`
+`vrpathreg removedriver C:/code/Relativty_Driver/Relativty`

 Setting up the Experimental 3D Tracking
 -